The 100 Most Livable Cities in the World

 However, in the time in between, the unusual move allowed Frankfurt to develop a personality of its own that sets it apart from other European cities.
 You’ll still find the beautiful squares and traditional houses turned into taverns, but you’ll also see numerous skyscrapers, a large number of expats and a pulsing nightlife.

-Tied in third place with Munich and Auckland in Mercer’s report, Vancouver also ranked No. 6 in the EIU report.
-The city is the perfect blend of modern urbanity and breathtaking nature, juxtaposing its clubs and office buildings with nearby mountains and an extensive coastline.
+Vancouver is the perfect blend of modern urbanity and breathtaking nature, juxtaposing its clubs and office buildings with nearby mountains and an extensive coastline.

 Museums like the Vancouver Art Gallery and the Museum of Anthropology bring up the city’s cultural points.
 Need more convincing?
 Fresh seafood abounds, and diversity fosters a spirit of openness and acceptance.

-Zurich is so perfectly manicured and clean, it can sometimes feel like a carefully planned amusement park rather than a real, living city.
+Zurich is so perfectly manicured and clean that it can innitially feel like a carefully planned amusement park rather than a real, living city.
 It only takes a few minutes there, however, to feel the thriving pulse of its soul.

 Visitors and locals love strolling around Old Town, watching flocks of swans floating on the Limmat River and hanging out in the trendy spots that the large student population basically guarantees.
 The city is also extremely safe while managing to keep a relaxed vibe.